Automotive industry in France

 France was a pioneer in the automotive industry and is the 11th-largest automobile manufacturer in the world by 2015 unit production and the third-largest in Europe (after Germany and Spain).
 It had consistently been the 4th-largest from the end of World War II up to 2000.
-It is 16 % of sales of French manufactured products.
+It is 16% of sales of French manufactured products.

+According to a market research forecast, the French automotive market is projected to grow at a compound annual growth rate (CAGR) of approximately 6.5%, reaching a valuation of around US$50.9 billion by 2029.

 France is home to two major automaking companies: